 I was disappointed.
 I loved feeling a part of Europe.
 I just felt like being part of a bigger thing was good for us.
 So much of my work is in Europe, and I thought it was very sad.
 But I think that the UK has always had an independent spirit, they like to stand alone.
-It’s a little island and they sort of have island mentality where they just like to stand alone and you know, good for them and good luck to them but for me, it was a sad day because I order my Parmesan cheese from Italy, and now it costs me a lot more!
+It’s a little island and they sort of have an island mentality where they just like to stand alone, so good for them and good luck to them but for me, it was a sad day because I order my Parmesan cheese from Italy, and now it costs me a lot more.

-I’m asking about Brexit because you won the Eurovision in 1997, which is a very European-centered competition…
+You won the Eurovision Song Contest in 1997, which is a very Europe-focused competition.

 I think it’s gonna be even harder for the UK to win the Eurovision Song Contest now.
 You know, they should have not done Brexit just for the Eurovision!
 Now they’ll never win again.

-They’re always winning UEFA League matches, on the other hand.
-We will never get rid of them.
+UK football teams are still winning UEFA Champions League matches all the time, though.
+Europeans will never get rid of them.

 Yes, I see!

-Have you got any interesting memories about winning the Eurovision you’d like to share?
+Are there any memories from the Eurovision Song Contest you would like to share?

 For new wave music today?
-I mean, from music from the past.
-Yeah.
-Well, yeah, the thing is, people love 80s music because it had such great attitude and great melodies and there was such a variety of music that always held down by melodies and songs that you could sing along to.
-I do more shows now with people like Paul Young, Toyah Willcox, Bananarama and all kinds of 80s bands because people love it, thousands of people will come and see these shows to see the 80s artists and you know, someday we will be dead.
-And I just don’t think that there’s any kind of music that can replace the 80s music.
+Well, yeah, the thing is, people love 1980s music because it had such great attitude and great melodies and there was such a variety of music that was always held down by melodies and songs that you could sing along to.
+I do more shows now with people like Paul Young, Toyah Willcox, Bananarama and all kinds of 1980s bands because people love it, thousands of people will come and see these shows to see 1980s artists.
+Someday we will all be dead, and I just don’t think that there’s any kind of music that can replace 1980s music.
 It just had something.
 And it was just, you know, a style of fashion.
 It was completely original.
-And now everything seems quite cookie-cutter, the singer all sound the same and look the same.
+And now everything seems quite cookie-cut, singers all sound the same and look the same.
 I mean, there’s just too much attitude and people are just trying so hard to set the tone.
 They just want to be on TV and be famous.
 We didn’t care about being famous.
-We just wanted to make music, you know?
-Yeah.
+We just wanted to make music.
 And I know that sounds a little bit snobby, but it’s the absolute truth.
-That’s how we felt about it, we just I wanted to be in a band and make music!
+That’s how we felt about it, we just wanted to be in a band and make music!

 What do you think of The X Factor?

-Obviously, there’s a purpose for The X Factor, you know, and people love it.
+Obviously, there’s a purpose for The X Factor, and people love it.
 And they love competition, don’t they?
-They love rooting for somebody.
-But it just seems like all of those shows are the same sob story, you know, like “oh, I’m dedicating this to my dead grandmother”.
+They love rooting for someone.
+But it just seems like all of those shows are the same sob story, you know, like “Oh, I’m dedicating this to my dead grandmother”.
 They just try and make it so sentimental.
 And so, for me, I don’t like that.
 Music should be cool, and musicians need to have an attitude, not crying around.
 You’d never see Deborah Harry crying around.